microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

   --location $LOCATION
 ```

+5. Change to the ./Azure folder.

-5. Open the file `container_app.bicep` using the Cloud Shell editor.
+6. Open the file `container_app.bicep` using the Cloud Shell editor.

-6. On line 4, change the repositoryImage value to `'lwazuredocker/frontend:v1'`.
+7. On line 4, change the repositoryImage value to `'lwazuredocker/frontend:v1'`.
 Save the file in the editor and close the file.

-7. Once you have confirmed that the resource group has been created in (via the Azure Portal), run this command in the Cloud Shell prompt.
+8. Once you have confirmed that the resource group has been created in (via the Azure Portal), run this command in the Cloud Shell prompt.

 ```bash
 az deployment group create --resource-group $RESOURCE_GROUP --template-file main.bicep